isabelyoung03/Uni-Final-Year-Project/README.md

 This is a Python project using Pygame to model different search algorithms for agents in a maze game of my own design.

 ## Getting started
-1. Navigate to PROJECT directory via the terminal:
+1. Navigate to PROJECT directory via the terminal
 2. Run the main script:
     ```bash
     python3 main.py